condeadriankeith/RenThing/OLLAMA_INTEGRATION_FIX_SUMMARY.md

 ## Testing

 All new features have been tested:
-- New generate API successfully connects to Ollama and returns responses
+- New generate API successfully connects to Ollama and returns clean responses
 - Chat modal properly positions itself above the launcher button
 - Fallback handling works when Ollama is unavailable
 - Health check endpoint provides accurate status information